kailash-manasarovar/statement/docs/timeline/2023/november.md

 [![Forgiveness](../../content/tweets/november-2023/forgiveness.png)](https://x.com/1FRGVN/status/1726728150854341050)

-- Note the `g_lamarche` account has "manada" as location. *Manada* is famously what the Spanish called the gang-rape team that attacked the lone woman at the Pamplona fiestas.
-I used the word in my [speech in Madrid](../2024/may.md#my-speech).
+- Note the `@g_lamarche` account has "manada" as location. *Manada* is famously what the Spanish called the gang-rape team that attacked the lone woman at the Pamplona fiestas.
+- I use the word in my [speech in Madrid](../2024/may.md#my-speech).

 [![Manada](../../content/tweets/november-2023/manada.png)](https://x.com/g_lamarche)